VojtaStavik/SoundCloudMemoryGame/README.md

 The project uses [Carthage](https://github.com/Carthage/Carthage) for dependency management.

-You can install Carthage with [Homebrew](http://brew.sh/) using the following command:
+You can install Carthage with [Homebrew](http://brew.sh/) using the following commands:

 ```bash
 $ brew update